-A ‘horses fetlock’ is a name of a joint between the horses cannon bone and pastern bone and is 'the ankle' of a horse.
-At the rear of the fetlock joint is a small bone called the sesamoid.
-Unlike humans ankles, the horse’s leg has no muscles and are in fact more similar to our fingers than our arms or legs.
+A ‘horses fetlock’ is the name of the joint between the horses cannon bone and the horses pastern bone and is effectively 'the ankle' of a horse.

 The fetlock joint itself is a complicated high motion joint which is subjected to extensive force during locomotion, supported by several soft-tissue structures which play a vital role in supporting the horses movement.